Trnovec, Kočevje: Mass graves

 Trnovec is the site of three known mass graves associated with the Second World War.
 The Rog Sawmill Mass Grave (Grobišče pri Žagi Rog) is located on the edge of the woods on the left side of Rog Road, at a large pile of sawdust.
 The remains of unknown victims were found at the site in 1989.
 The Larch Hill Cave Mass Grave (Grobišče Jama pod Macesnovo gorico) is located on a heavily karstified ridge 150 m north of Rog Road and 900 m southwest of Larch Hill (Macesnova gorica).
 It contains the remains of a large number of Home Guard troops and soldiers of other nationalities that were turned over to the Yugoslav authorities after the war and murdered.
+In 2022, the remains of 3,200 victims were exhumed from the site.
 The Larch Hill Rock Shelter Mass Grave (Grobišče Spodmol pri Macesnovi gorici) lies on the southwest edge of a shallow sinkhole in the middle of a wooded leveled karstified area southwest of Larch Hill.
 It contains the remains of one or more unknown victims that probably fled to the rock shelter during the war or during the killing at Larch Hill Cave.